Should I remove the bark from my Live Edge Slab?

 First and foremost, do you like the bark look?

-While live edge furniture has been known for its rustic charm, this design style isn't for everyone!
+While live edge wood slab furniture has been known for its rustic charm, this design style isn't for everyone!
 We see more and more live edge pieces being used in modern design styles, where you'll typically see the bark being removed to allow for a smooth, flowing live edge rather than the bulkier appearance of the bark.

 Next, what is the bark like?